-Girls on Rock is a unique, FREE, wilderness science education programs for high school girls.
-Each summer a team of 8-9 teenage girls and 3 instructors spend 12 days exploring and learning about the alpine landscapes of the Rocky Mountains.
-They conduct scientific field studies with our team of professional glaciologists, ecologists, mountain guides, and artists.
+Girls* on Rock is a unique, FREE, wilderness science education program for high school girls*.
+Each summer a team of 8-9 participants and 3 instructors spend 12 days exploring and learning about the alpine landscapes of the Rocky Mountains through art, rock climbing, and conducting scientific field studies with our team of professional glaciologists, ecologists, mountain guides, and artists.

 As part of Inspiring Girls* Expeditions, our purpose is to give girls* a feeling for the processes that create the natural world and provide an environment that fosters the critical thinking necessary to all scientific inquiry.
 We encourage the girls* to observe and think like scientists by making observations and inferences.
 They develop their own experiments to test ideas and answer questions.